Back to Library

 Exercise Guide

-How to do a t-bar row
+How to do t-bar row

-Master setup, range of motion, and tempo with step-by-step instructions so every rep is more effective and safer.
+Master the setup, range of motion, and tempo for safer, more effective reps.

 The T-bar row is a classic back-building compound exercise that targets the latissimus dorsi, rhomboids, and middle traps.
 By pulling a weighted barbell that is anchored at one end, you can move heavy weight in a controlled arc.
 This movement is essential for developing back thickness and strength, and it provides a unique angle of pull compared to standard barbell or dumbbell rows.